status-im/status-mobile/doc/pr-review-policy.md

 #### Fully policy

-1) The code owner has the responsibility for getting a PR reviewed and approved.
+1) The requester has the responsibility for getting a PR reviewed and approved.
-   1) The code owner has the right and responsibility to pursue code reviews.
+   1) The requester has the right and responsibility to pursue code reviews.
-   2) The code owner has the right and responsibility to make multiple requests of the same reviewer.
+   2) The requester has the right and responsibility to make multiple requests of the same reviewer.
-   3) The code owner will select a limited number of reviewers to review any of the code owner’s PRs.
+   3) The requester will select a limited number of reviewers to review any of the requester’s PRs.
 2) Reviewers are obligated to give a review for all PRs they are requested to review, except when their review bandwidth has been exhausted:
-   1) Reviewers have the right to refuse a code owner a review if the reviewer’s review bandwidth has been exhausted.
+   1) Reviewers have the right to refuse a requester a review if the reviewer’s review bandwidth has been exhausted.
    2) Reviewers are expected to manage and track their review bandwidth.
    3) Reviewers can manage their review bandwidth via any means they feel works best for them.
 Examples include:
       1) Using the GitHub busy feature